-- Mesatipellic (normal): When transverse diameter of the pelvic inlet is somewhat more in relation to the anteroposterior diameter.
+- Mesatipellic (normal): When the transverse diameter of the pelvic inlet is somewhat more in relation to the anteroposterior diameter.

-- Brachypellic (android type): When anteroposterior diameter of the pelvic inlet is marginally more in relation to the transverse diameter.
+- Brachypellic (android type): When the anteroposterior diameter of the pelvic inlet is marginally more in relation to the transverse diameter.

-- Platypellic: When transverse diameter of the pelvic inlet is considerably greater in relation to the anteroposterior diameter.
+- Platypellic: When the transverse diameter of the pelvic inlet is considerably greater in relation to the anteroposterior diameter.

 Fractures of The Pelvis